 This software is unique for its ability to report “crash trends” to help you analyze which user actions cause your application to crash.
 It allows you to build multiple dashboards for different users or departments in your organization.
 It also offers some of the more common features of other applications on this list, including heatmaps and screen recordings — but you can use the extended feature set to pitch the purchase of this tool, as it will benefit your project beyond just design-team needs.

-Lookback is great for distributed design and research teams who need to collaborate on testing.
+Lookback is great for distributed design and user research teams who need to collaborate on testing.
 It works for moderated and unmoderated tests, and is optimized for both in-lab and remote contexts.
 Remote team members can watch tests live, or after the fact, and can take notes that are attached to specific video timestamps. $49/user/month, with up to ten observer-only accounts available for free.

 If you need a super-efficient test suite that integrates with Jira and other project management tools, TestRail is your best option.
 It has a really effective dashboard, and reports not only on test results but helps you evaluate how effective your testing method actually is.
 Starting at $32/user/month.